Enalapril, tablets 10 mg 20 pcs

 Symptoms:

-The excessive decrease in BP, up to the development of collapse, myocardial infarction, acute cerebral circulation disorder or thromboembolic complications; seizures, stupor.
+excessive decrease in blood pressure, up to the development of collapse, myocardial infarction, acute cerebrovascular accident or thromboembolic complications; convulsions, stupor.

 Treatment:

-The patient is transferred to a horizontal position with a low headboard.
-In mild cases gastric lavage and oral administration of saline solution are indicated, in more severe cases – measures aimed at stabilization of BP:
+the patient is transferred to a horizontal position with a low headboard.
+In mild cases, gastric lavage and ingestion of saline solution are indicated; in more serious cases, measures aimed at stabilizing blood pressure are indicated:

-injection of 0.9% NaCl solution, plasma substitutes, if necessary – intravenous angiotensin II, hemodialysis (elimination rate of enalaprilat 62 ml/min).
+intravenous administration of 0.9% NaCl solution, plasma expanders, if necessary, intravenous administration of angiotensin II, hemodialysis (enalaprilat excretion rate – 62 ml/min).

 ---|---|